Home » Health Conditions » Respiratory Problems » Sinus Infections

 What is paranasal sinus disease all about?

-Paranasal sinus disease is the infection of any of the sinus cavities caused by viruses, bacteria, allergies, fungus, various harmful chemical or environmental irritants.
+Paranasal sinus disease is the of any of the sinus cavities caused by viruses, bacteria, allergies, fungus, various harmful chemical or environmental irritants.
 Most paranasal sinus diseases are divided into two categories, acute and chronic.
 Acute paranasal sinus disease or sinusitis will last anywhere from 7 to 10 days and will usually not come back.
 On the other hand, chronic sinusitis will last for up to 3 months and will come back a few times throughout the year tremendously affecting a patient’s quality of life.

 Paranasal sinus disease will trigger a set of classical symptoms like thick, yellow-green sinus drainage, sinus headache, low grade fever, pain in the teeth and eyes, redness around your nose area, lost sense of smell, extreme sinus congestion and swelling.
 Virus, bacteria or allergy affected sinus tissues get inflamed and swollen and can no longer drain the infected thick mucus properly, and trapped sinus mucus sometimes causes secondary infections like ear infection, bronchitis or even pneumonia.
 In addition, tiny microscopic hairs, cilia, inside the sinus cavities, get paralyzed and are unable to move the mucous down the openings, contributing to additional sinus blockage.